Smartscape on Grail

 Type

 Every node has a type field that describes the entity type and determines the schema of the entity.
-The semantic dictionary contains the schema for each of the types.
+The Semantic Dictionary contains the schema for each of the types.
 By convention, node types are always formatted in uppercase, like HOST, K8S_NAMESPACE, and AWS_EC2_INSTANCE.

 Lifetime